 When company comes.

 Hughes makes very clear that African-Americans should assert themselves and make white folks realize that they’re equal as human beings.
 “Besides,” Hughes wrote, “They’ll see how beautiful I am and be ashamed.”
 Another interesting part of that poem is in how he says, “I, too, am America.”

-Modernist poetry not only was new in terms of the individual themes it covered and how the poetry was written.
+Modernist poetry was new in both the individual themes it covered and how the poetry itself was written.
 It also was original in the essence of what was being written.
 Certainly, poetry before the Movement had never been written like this by an African-American to a white audience.

 Though most of Hughes’ poems are clearly written about African-Americans, the wonderful poem “Democracy” could be said to represent any minority.
 It could also stand for anyone in the United States denied the freedoms granted everyone in the text of the Constitution.
 Hughes makes very clear that freedom is something that must be fought for.
 The poem shouldn’t only be considered as a rallying cry for African-Americans, but as a reminder to all Americans how special and important freedom is.

 Americans today still take their freedoms so much for granted, just like many white Americans did in his time.
 Both poems, “I, Too” and “Democracy,“ should stand as reminders.
 “Democracy” in particular is clearly a Modernist poem because of how it deals with those present-day realities of segregation and assumed white supremacy.
 This is where Hughes differs most from Whitman.
 Hughes tackles reality head on with no pretty words to dress it up.
 He tells you like it is, a little uncommon for most Modernist writers, but certainly not for those in his movement.

 Originally written as a college essay in April 2006, and revised for the Internet in September 2020.